Our favorite ways to explore a variety of educational methods and put you on the path to finding your own way.

 by Steven and Teri Maxwell

 Most parents who choose to educate at home make use of the many textbooks and workbooks available on the market.
 The key to effectively using traditional materials is the confidence and flexibility to tweak the materials so that they fit our children and family.
 This is what we can learn from Managers of Their Schools: how to practically use traditional materials in a homeschool setting.
-Available at the publisher’s site.
+Read our full review.

 The Well-Trained Mind

 This book is a parent’s guide to bringing an “academically rigorous, comprehensive education — a classical education” home.
 The key word here is “guide.”
 You will find very specific and detailed instructions for establishing a classical education model for your children — right down to the specific books to buy and formats to use for notebooks.
 Don’t let the details keep you from modifying this approach to fit your own family.
 The philosophy behind a classical education, detailed guidelines in curriculum, scheduling, and resources are very clearly explained.
 There are many wonderful ideas to adopt no matter how the final product ends up looking in your home.
 Read our full review.

 by Diana Waring

 Now this is our idea of “delight-directed” homeschooling: the place where life, education, and home come together.
 With a wonderful sense of humor and a load of encouragement, Diana Waring motivates us to really serve our children as their tutors — customizing our approach to fit their learning style, interests and family life, while providing many opportunities to practice using the “tools” of learning.

 The Original Home Schooling Series